sssmmm615-afk/ChronoPhot-visualization-module/README.md

-# ChronoPhot-visualization-module
-Visualization module for long-term fiber photometry data, generating SVG plots of corrected signals, ΔF/F, and Z-score traces.

-# ChronoPhot-View
+ChronoPhot-View
+Overview

 ChronoPhot-View is a Python-based visualization module for long-term fiber photometry data.
-This script is designed to generate publication-ready figures and to facilitate quality control of extended photometry recordings.

-## Overview

-The code processes preprocessed fiber photometry data files and generates SVG plots of raw signals, tdTomato-corrected signals, ΔF/F, and Z-score–normalized traces across long recording periods.
-It is optimized for long-term recordings (e.g., several hours) and automatically excludes initial zero or baseline segments when specified.
+It generates publication-ready SVG figures and facilitates quality control of extended recordings, typically spanning several hours.
+This tool is designed to visualize signals obtained from long-duration photometry experiments and to support inspection of signal stability and long-term dynamics after preprocessing.

+What This Tool Does

+ChronoPhot-View loads preprocessed fiber photometry CSV files and produces continuous visualizations of fluorescence signals across extended recording periods.
+It supports visualization of corrected fluorescence signals, ΔF/F traces, and Z-score–normalized signals, enabling users to evaluate baseline stability, slow signal drift, and long-term fluctuations in neural activity.
+By presenting multiple signal representations within a unified visualization workflow, the module facilitates systematic quality control and efficient generation of figures for long-term recordings.

+Design Philosophy

-ChronoPhot-View is intended to be used as a companion visualization tool to batch analysis pipelines, enabling inspection and presentation of photometry signals after preprocessing.
+This module is optimized for long-duration recordings rather than trial-aligned or event-triggered analyses.
+It is intended to be used as a companion visualization tool for batch photometry analysis pipelines, focusing on inspection and presentation of already preprocessed data.
+ChronoPhot-View supports batch processing of multiple datasets and automatically generates scalable vector graphics (SVG) figures suitable for direct inclusion in publications.
+Optional exclusion of initial zero or baseline segments is supported to improve the interpretability of long-term traces.

-## Features

-- Visualization of long-term fiber photometry recordings
-- tdTomato-based regression correction for motion and bleaching
-- Signal detrending and normalization
-- ΔF/F and Z-score trace plotting
-- Automatic generation of SVG figures suitable for publication
-- Batch processing of multiple CSV files

-## Input

-- CSV files containing fiber photometry signals
-- Signal channels for calcium-dependent fluorescence and control (tdTomato)

-## Output

-- SVG plots of:
-  - Raw and corrected fluorescence signals
-  - ΔF/F traces
-  - Z-score–normalized signals
-- Output files are generated automatically for each input dataset

-## Requirements

-- Python 3.x
-- numpy
-- pandas
-- matplotlib
-- scipy

-## Usage

-Edit the input and output directory paths in the script as needed, then run:
+Intended Use

+ChronoPhot-View focuses exclusively on visualization and post-processing inspection rather than raw signal correction or preprocessing.
+As such, it complements existing photometry analysis pipelines by providing a lightweight and reproducible solution for inspecting, validating, and presenting fiber photometry data following preprocessing.

+License

+This software is distributed under the MIT License.

 ```bash
 python chronophot_view.py